PARIOT: Anti-Repackaging for IoT Firmware Integrity: Experimental Evaluation

-\subsection{Protection evaluation}
+\subsection{Protection Evaluation}

-\toolname{} was able to apply the protections over the entire dataset in nearly 39 minutes (i.e., 2310 seconds) of computation.
-The protection of a single firmware took, on average, 70,3 seconds.
+\toolname{} was able to apply the protections over the entire dataset in nearly 53 minutes (i.e., 3208 seconds) for iotlab-m3 board and 46 minutes (2818 seconds) for the native board.
+The protection of a single firmware took, on average, 64.2 seconds.

-\toolname{} worked successfully in 84.8\% (28/33) of the cases, i.e., it generated a valid protected firmware.
-The remaining 15,2\% (i.e., 5 cases) failed due to errors in the building phase.
-We manually investigated such problems to discover that the build process failed due to the presence of at least an \textit{ext\_fun} with i) unsupported instructions (e.g., goto statments to undefined portions of code), or ii) undefined variables.
-These problems are mainly related to the parsing of the source code (i.e., Step 1 of Figure \ref{fig:IoT_antirepackaging_process}) that lead to an incorrect identification of the body of the QCs.
+\toolname{} worked successfully in 90\% (45/50) of the cases, i.e., it generated valid protected firmware.
+The remaining 10\% (i.e., 5 firmware images based on \texttt{decho}, \texttt{dsock}, \texttt{gnrc\_brouter}, \texttt{nanocoap}, and \texttt{ndn} apps) failed due to errors in the building phase.
+We manually investigated such problems to discover that the build process failed due to the presence of at least an \textit{ext\_fun} with i) unsupported instructions (e.g., goto statements to undefined portions of code), or ii) undefined variables.
+These problems are mainly attributable to the parsing of the source code (i.e., Step 1 of Figure \ref{fig:IoT_antirepackaging_process}) that leads to incorrect identification of the body of the QCs by the Clang python extension.

-Figure \ref{fig:distribution-lbs} shows the number of logic bombs distributed in each protected RIOT firmware. \toolname{} injected, on average, 42.1 CLBs with a standard deviation of 12.1.
-Moreover, Figure \ref{fig:distribution-lbs} also highlights that the minimum and the maximum number of injected controls are 28 and 68, respectively.

-Figure \ref{fig:size-overhead} shows the percentage size overhead introduced by the protection on the firmware executable.
-In particular, the minimum and maximum size overhead are respectively 3.49\% and 15.77\%, with an average of 11.13\% and a standard deviation of 3.08\%.
-It is worth noticing that this corresponds to a size overhead always below 172.6KB, with an average size overhead of 115.2KB and a standard deviation of 39.5KB.
+Figure \ref{fig:distribution-lbs} shows the number of logic bombs distributed in each protected RIOT firmware for the two boards. \toolname{} injected, on average, 10.9 CLBs (st. dev.
+8.1) on firmware images for iotlab-m3 and 43 CLBs (st. dev.
+11.9) on the ones compatible with the native board.
+The significant difference in injected bombs reflects the peculiarities of the two target devices regarding the codebase, compatible APIs, and external modules included by default.
+In particular, the native board encloses additional code and, consequently, more QCs to apply the protection scheme concerning the Cortex-based counterpart.
+Finally, it is worth noting that 12 executables for iotlab-m3 boards have few CLBs (i.e., less than 3) since they include a basic app (e.g., similar to \textit{hello world}), thereby exacerbating such a gap.